andrew/ultimate-awesome/README.md

 - [security-apis](https://github.com/jaegeral/security-apis) - A collective list of public APIs for use in security.
 Contributions welcome.
 - [awesome-maplibre](https://github.com/maplibre/awesome-maplibre) - A collection of awesome things that use or support MapLibre!.
 - [awesome-chatops](https://github.com/exAspArk/awesome-chatops) - :robot: A collection of awesome things about ChatOps – managing operations through a chat.
+- [awesome-embedded-systems](https://github.com/embedded-boston/awesome-embedded-systems) - A curated list of delightful Embedded Systems libraries, RTOSes, modules, references and more!.
 - [awesome-visualization-research](https://github.com/mathisonian/awesome-visualization-research) - A list of recommended research papers and other readings on data visualization.
 - [awesome-nft](https://github.com/gianni-dalerta/awesome-nft) - A curated list of awesome Non Fungible Token (NFT, ERC721) frameworks, libraries and software.
 - [awesome-capsule-networks](https://github.com/sekwiatkowski/awesome-capsule-networks) - A curated list of awesome resources related to capsule networks.